 Be sure the tree you select qualifies for the tree coupon!
 Your tree must meet one of the following qualifications:

-- ornamental tree that is reasonably expected to grow to an approximate mature height of at least 4.5m (15ft)
+- ornamental tree that is reasonably expected to grow to an approximate mature height of at least 4.5m (15ft)—this excludes hedge cedars or other hedge vegetation.

 - fruit tree of any size